Ciprian-Florin/threat-hunting-scenario-tor/README.md

 ### 2. Searched the `DeviceProcessEvents` Table

 Searched for any ProcessCommandLine entries containing the string "tor-browser-windows-x86_64-portable-14.5.2.exe".
-Based on the returned logs, at 2025-05-22T07:02:06.6128719Z, an employee on the "threat-hunt-cip" device executed the file from their Downloads folder using a command that initiated a silent installation.
+Based on the returned logs, at May 22, 2025 10:02:06 AM, an employee on the "threat-hunt-cip" device executed the file from their Downloads folder using a command that initiated a silent installation.

 **Query used to locate event:**